emer/axon/chans/README.md

 | Slow (Slack)     | 1000     | 0.001 | 1.0   |

-## M-type (KCNQ, Kv7): AcH modulated
+## M-type (KCNQ, Kv7): AcH modulated mAHP

 The M-type (muscarinic, mAHP) channel is voltage sensitive, but starts to open at low voltages (-60 mV), and can be closed by acetylcholine (AcH) and many other things [(Greene & Hoshi, 2017)](#references).
 There are many subtypes due to different constituents.
 In general it takes a while to activate, with a time constant of around 50 msec or so, and deactivates on that same timescale.
 Thus, it is an important contributor to the mAHP that can be modulated by various neuromodulators.
 [Gerstner et al](https://neuronaldynamics.epfl.ch/online/Ch2.S3.html) describe it as having a higher activation potential (-40mV) and faster decay rate (50 ms) and thus is primarily activated by spikes.
 As such, it is similar to a KNa spike-driven channel as shown above.

-A more complex and widely used version is implemented in `MAHPParams` in `mahp.go`, which is now used in the base axon neuron type.
+A more complex and widely used version is implemented in `MahpParams` in `mahp.go`, which is now used in the base axon neuron type.
 See [mahp_plot](https://github.com/emer/axon/tree/master/chans/mahp_plot) for more info, including a comparison against the simple KNa mechanism.
 This comparison reveals that while these functions do have an overall similar conductance level in relation to basic spiking, the more realistic M-type channel has a stronger "anticipatory" conductance prior to the spike, due to it being directly based on membrane potential and not Na from spiking.
 Also, its voltage gating profile is sufficiently broad that it does get engaged significantly prior to spiking.
 Thus, it will "head off" incipient spikes in a way that the simple KNa function will not.

 The original characterization of the M-type current in most models derives from [Gutfreund et al (1995)](#references), as implemented in NEURON by [Mainen & Sejnowski (1996)](#references) -- [ModelDB entry](https://senselab.med.yale.edu/ModelDB/ShowModel?model=2488&file=/cells/km.mod#tabs-2) -- see [ICGeneology](https://icg.neurotheory.ox.ac.uk/viewer/?family=1&channel=1706) for the widespread use of this code.